 3.1.
 Geometry of non-singular Hitchin spectral curves of rank 2.
-We wish to transplant the idea of [34] to Hitchin spectral curves.
-Our first task is to determine the differential form $W{0,2}$ that gives the initial value of the topological recursion.
+We need to make some choices to determine the differential form $W{0,2}$ that gives the initial value of the topological recursion.
 It can reflect many aspects of the Hitchin spectral curve.
-In these lectures, we choose the Cauchy differentiation kernel as $W{0,2}$, which depends only on the intrinsic geometry of the Hitchin spectral curve, for our purpose.
+In these lectures, we choose the Cauchy differentiation kernel as $W{0,2}$, that depends only on the intrinsic geometry of the Hitchin spectral curve, for our purpose.
 Of course one can make other choices for different purposes, such as the kernel associated with a connection of a spectral line bundle on the Hitchin spectral curve.